django-cms/django-cms/docs/getting_started/configuration.rst

 ====================

 Default: ``{}``
-**Optional**

 Used to configure placeholders.
-If not given, all plugins are available in all placeholders.
+If not given, all plugins will be available in all placeholders.

 Example::